From a Finance IS to a Finance Data System

 Make data reliable to use it well

 Operational data, on the other hand, is likely to change rapidly.
 For example, the level of sales of a given product or the churn rate of a service may vary significantly over a relatively short period of time.
 Also, the reliability of the data will depend on its updating.
 The operational departments need to have very recent data.
 It is then important to specify who is responsible for updating the data and how often.
-When you know that 25 to 30% of prospect files are obsolete after one year, the sales team must remain vigilant about updating them, at the risk of launching marketing campaigns unread.
+When you know that 25% to 30% of prospect files are obsolete after one year, the sales team must remain vigilant about updating them, at the risk of launching marketing campaigns campaigns.

 In addition, to be fully reliable, some data will need to be linked to other information.
 It is therefore necessary to achieve a higher level of organizational integration and decompartmentalization of the business lines.